vberthiaume/Bmp4PunchClock/README.md

 # Bmp4PunchClock
-Awesome free command time punch clock!
-Allows user to capture time for different projects.
+Awesome free command line punch clock!
+Allows user to capture time for different projects, and sum time for all files in current folder.

 Times are written in a file for later reference, e.g.,

     --------------------------------